ian-1/pm_templates/README.md

 I want to be able to record an action

 As a Property Manager
-So I can see what Actions I have carried out
+So I can see what Action I have added
+I want to be able to read last action

+As a Property Manager
+So I can see past Actions
-I want to be able to read actions
+I want to be able to show list of actions

 ## Domain Model